-Rupert Holmes casts his expert eye over the newly announced ICE 70 designed by Umberto Felci for high performance cruising and racing
+Toby Hodges steps aboard the newly announced ICE 70 designed by Umberto Felci for high performance cruising and racing.
+Additional text by Rupert Holmes

 The ICE 70 is a gorgeous Umberto Felci design and has been conceived for fast cruising and racing at the highest levels, both with full and reduced crews and promises to combine elegance with the latest technologies, high performance and versatility.

-The result is beautifully crisp styling and a clean aesthetic, with huge unobstructed deck areas and a very low profile coachroof.
+The yacht itself features some beautifully crisp styling which contributes to a tremendously clean aesthetic, with huge unobstructed deck areas and a very low profile coachroof.

 Visually the cockpit coamings are an extension of the coachroof line and even the large instrument pods at each helm station are shaped to echo the lines of the cabin top.

-In the ICE 70, Felci has delivered a very contemporary hull shape with high form stability, but without excess wetted surface area, especially when heeled.
-Carbon fibre is used extensively in the construction, representing around 30% of the fibres, and all structural components are of vacuum infused epoxy laminate.
+In terms of the hull shape, Felci has created a very contemporary yacht with the ICE 70 featuring high form stability, but without excess wetted surface area, especially when heeled.
+Carbon fibre has been used extensively in the construction, and makes up something in the region of 30% of the fibres used in construction.
+All the structural components on the ICE 70 are of vacuum infused epoxy laminate.

 The owner’s cabin and a twin guest cabin are forward, ahead of a large and elegant saloon.
 Aft is the captain’s cabin, which has direct access to the galley, located in the port quarter.

-The second boat will have more space for guests, including two large ensuite aft cabins that are convertible between twin and double configurations, plus a smaller Pullman cabin.
+We are told that the second ICE 70 to be built will have a slightly different layout, with more space for guests a key factor.
+As such, the second one will feature two large ensuite aft cabins that are convertible between twin and double configurations, plus a smaller Pullman cabin.

 The galley in this boat is forward of the keel case, with the owner’s suite forward of this.
 There’s also a very compact ensuite crew cabin in the bows that can double as a sail locker when necessary.
 In all cases furniture is mostly of veneered sandwich panels to minimise weight.